Journalists must never manipulate information.

-Our job is to inform the public debate, not direct it.
+Our role as journalists is to unearth information, prepare it and then display it for the benefit of the audience.
+We are not there to fabricate, manipulate or force.
 We are there to uncover facts, not plant them.
-Our role as journalists is to unearth information, prepare it and display it for the benefit of the audience.
-We are not there to manipulate, force or fabricate.
 So what are the essential attitudes needed when going out on a story?

 Looking back, and with the Caucasus interview in mind, here are a few thoughts on how to make sure journalism relates to reality and not our own idea of how a situation should play out.

 1: Retain an open mind

 It’s fine to set off on an interview having done your research and with one burning question in your mind.
 In fact, not to do so could be seen as sloppy and could leave you open to manipulation.

 However, you need to retain an open mind and accept that unexpected things may happen.
 It may be that there is a stronger line of questioning than the one you had thought of as you set off for the interview.

 You will probably not spot that opportunity if you are working to a set script and have an end result in mind.

 Be prepared to leave your script behind and retain an open mind.

 Some journalists misinterpret resistance to questioning to be an admission of guilt, and that if the interviewee refuses to answer, or avoids the question, they have something to hide.
 It might not mean that.